Deploy and Battle-Test Your Contract

 Forge scripts require --skip-simulation on BattleChain.
 Forge's local gas estimation doesn't work reliably on BattleChain — add --skip-simulation to all forge script calls.
 The starter kit's justfile already includes this.

-Ask your AI for the explorer link — it has the vault address from the deploy output.
-You should see the deployment transaction and the vault's token balance on the BattleChain explorer.
+Search your VAULT_ADDRESS on the BattleChain explorer — you should see the deployment transaction and the vault's token balance.

 Step 4 — Create a Safe Harbor Agreement

-After it runs, add AGREEMENT_ADDRESS to .env and set RECOVERY_ADDRESS to my wallet address.
+Copy AGREEMENT_ADDRESS into your .env and set RECOVERY_ADDRESS to your wallet address:

 This creates an on-chain agreement that defines the rules of engagement: 10% bounty, 30-day commitment window, your wallet as the recovery address for returned funds.